genomicsclass/leanpub/manuscript/conditional_expectation.md

 ## Conditional probabilities and expectations

-R markdown document for this section available from [https://github.com/genomicsclass/labs/tree/master/course3/conditional_expectation.Rmd](https://github.com/genomicsclass/labs/tree/master/course3/conditional_expectation.Rmd)
+R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/conditional_expectation.Rmd).

 Prediction problems can be divided into categorical and continuous outcomes.
 However, many of the algorithms can be applied to both due to the connection between conditional probabilities and conditional expectations.